-All schools that entered Boys Soccer online by September 11, 2020 have been entered in this year's Boys Soccer Tournament Series.
-Schools entered in the State Series are responsible to adhere to all Terms and Conditions and all IHSA By-laws and Policies.
+All schools that entered Boys Soccer online by September 10, 2021, may participate in this year's IHSA Boys Soccer State Series tournament.
+Schools entered in the State Series are responsible to adhere to all Terms and Conditions, IHSA By-laws and Policies.